wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

     <h2>Content obeys the design</h2>
 </hgroup>

-Here's the DLC info block in its current form:
+Here’s the DLC info block in its current form:

 {% include pic.htm src='dlc-block.png' a='Блок про DLC' %}

 What happens if the phrase is twice as big?
 What if the translated version is even longer?
-Here's what:
+Here’s what:

 {% include pic.htm src='dlc-block-overflowed.png' c='DLC block is overflowed :-(' %}

-This block has fixed width and height (no idea why the width is even defined, since it's same as parent's) and [a picture](http://cdn4.store.steampowered.com/public/images/v5/game_area_dlc.png) on the background.
+This block has fixed width and height (no idea why the width is even defined, since it’s same as parent’s) and [a picture](http://cdn4.store.steampowered.com/public/images/v5/game_area_dlc.png) on the background.
 Even back in the days when there were no fancy CSS3 features you could make this block fluid.
 You would need a sprite and some hacks, but everything worked with hacks back then.

 <hgroup>
     <h4 class="solution">Solution</h4>